karlkanhai/mnist-classifier-just-math/README.md

 # MNIST Classifier From Scratch

-No fancy frameworks, just pure python and numpy.
-This project was done to deeper understand neural networks by building one from the ground up.
+No frameworks, just pure Python and NumPy.
+This project was undertaken to gain a deeper understanding of neural networks by building one from the ground up.

 ## How It Works